 - What are the company’s plans for the future?
 Where do they see themselves in 5 years time?

 This is a great question to ask as it shows you’re also interested in the company as a whole.
 It’s always useful to know where the company is planning on going.
 Do they want to grow?
 Will they be employing more people to your team?
 Will this give you an opportunity for progression and development?
-Again, the interview process is as much about you learning about the role as it is about them learning about you, and will give management a chance to brag about the company.
+Again, the interview process is as much about you learning about the role as it is about them learning about you, and will give management a chance to big-up the company.
 This also shows that you’d be committed to the company for the long term and that you potentially see yourself having a future with them.